Anat Zuria: Filmography

-Between the years 2002-2010 Zuria created a documentary trilogy, dealing with women's stories within the Jewish Religious world.
+Between 2002 and 2010 Zuria created a documentary trilogy, dealing with women's stories within the Jewish religious world.
 The three films all dealt with sexuality, independence and other social taboos which were never before documented in Israeli cinema.

-The first film in the trilogy, "Purity", told the story of three religious women whose life and identity were challenged by the laws of purity (Niddah).
-The film exposes for the first time a feminist critical viewpoint on sexuality in Orthodox Jewish.
+The first film in the trilogy, Purity, tells the story of three religious women whose life and identity were challenged by the purity laws (niddah).
+The film exposes for the first time a feminist critical viewpoint on sexuality in Orthodox Judaism.

-"Sentenced to Marriage", the second film in the trilogy, is a documentary courtroom drama which takes place in the rabbinical courts in Israel.
+Sentenced to Marriage, the second film in the trilogy, is a documentary courtroom drama which takes place in the rabbinical courts in Israel.
 The film follows the story of three young women who struggled to get a get, a divorce, from their husbands.
-For two years the film documented the legal drama of divorce in light of the Jewish religious laws.
+Over the span of two years, the film documents the legal drama of divorce in light of the Jewish religious laws.

-"Black Bus", the third film, documented the phenomenon of gender segregation in Jewish religious society.
-The film goes through the story of two young ultra-Orthodox that paid a personal price on their attempt to work against the laws of segregation.
+Black Bus, the third film, documents the phenomenon of gender segregation in Jewish religious society.
+The film features the story of two young ultra-Orthodox who paid a personal price for their attempts to work against the laws of segregation.

-Her current film, "the Lesson", follows the extraordinary story of an Egyptian women fighting for her independence.
-"The Lesson" was shown in Haifa Film Festival 2012.
+Her current film, The Lesson, follows the story of an Egyptian woman fighting for her independence.
+The Lesson was shown at Haifa Film Festival in 2012.